 Directed by Stephen Daldry with designs by Ian MacNeil, lighting by Rick Fisher with music by Stephen Warbeck and Julian Webber as associate director.

-Directed by Stephen Daldry, this ground-breaking revival of An Inspector Calls first opened at the National Theatre in 1992.
-A huge success, celebrated by critics and audiences alike, the production received three Olivier Awards - for Best Revival, Best Director and Best Designer, two Evening Standard Awards - for Best Director and Best Supporting Actress.
+This ground-breaking revival of An Inspector Calls first opened at the National Theatre in 1992 and was a huge success, celebrated by critics and audiences alike, receiving three Olivier Awards - for Best Revival, Best Director and Best Designer - and two Evening Standard Awards - for Best Director and Best Supporting Actress.
 The show tranferred to the West End where it enjoyed a two year season, and then opened on Broadway, winning an unprecedented number of awards including four Tony Awards and seven Drama Desk Awards.
-Daldry said about his production of An Inspector Calls: "All productions develop, it was very much a close collaboration between myself and the designer.
+Stephen Daldry said about his production of An Inspector Calls: "All productions develop, it was very much a close collaboration between myself and the designer.
 But JB Priestley himself - and this play particularly - had always been perceived as a warhorse, a rep standby, and that isn't as he originally wrote it.
 There were two rather extraordinary productions of it in Moscow which were the first productions, and it wasn't really until it came back to this country in 1946 that it was put into, for example, the dining room.
 Before that it hadn't been.
 And JB Priestley himself always described himself as an experimental dramatist - look at his more extraordinary works such as Johnson over Jordan which he wrote with Benjamin Britten, or indeed his work with Hitchcock.
 I wanted very much to try to reclaim the production, and to see it again in what we hope is a staging much closer to what JB Priestley was intending, rather than the sort of production handed down to us.

 When this production opened at the Playhouse Theatre in November 2016, Lyn Gardner in the Guardian commented that, "as good as they are, the actors play second fiddle in a production that, from Stephen Warbeck’s doomy music to Rick Fisher’s eerie lighting, magically reinvents a middlebrow drama and transforms it into thrilling and pertinent theatre."
 Quentin Letts for the Daily Mail said that the "gloomy lighting and highly strung music tells us what to jolly well feel.
 I would prefer to let the story amble along in its middle-class comfort for a bit longer before giving the audience a clip round the jaw near the end."
 Dominic Maxwell in The Times wrote that "Stephen Daldry's spectacularly successful remounting of JB Priestley has returned to the West End.
 Even 24 years after its first run at the National Theatre, even if you know that what's coming is not going to be your average drawing-room thriller, it remains a remarkable evening...
 This magnificent mix of the strange and the familiar still needs to be seen."
 Dominic Cavendish in The Daily Telegraph explained that in "Stephen Daldry's evergreen production...
 The mise en scene - a deluxe dolls house perched amid a rainsoaked wasteland - remains astounding, while Priestley's sophisticated socialist agitprop remains thought-provoking."
 Sarah Hemming in The Financial Times noted that "what once seemed a radical approach has itself dated somewhat in 20 years.
 In places it strays into melodrama and it pushes a message that needs little pushing: subtlety isn't Priestley's strongest suit.
 But still, both play and production slowly assert their grip, thanks in part to fine performances...
 And, despite the shortcomings, it's great to see a new generation encountering this sobering and sadly relevant piece of theatre."
 Fiona Mountford in the London Evening Standard described how "an always potent blend of fine dramatic craft and good old-fashioned social conscience, JB Priestley’s drama is a perennial winner."